Brain & hormones: why women face rising alcohol risks

 Summary

-This study looks at why women are developing alcohol use disorder (AUD) faster than men.
-Researchers will measure brain activity and hormone levels in 100 adults who drink regularly.
-The goal is to find sex-specific risk factors to create better prevention and treatment strategies.
+This study looks at why alcohol use disorder is increasing faster in women than men.
+Researchers will measure brain activity, hormone levels, and drinking behavior in 100 adults to find sex-specific risk factors.
+The goal is to create better prevention and treatment strategies tailored to each sex.

 Get updates